 Both South Africa’s Karoo region and Western Australia’s Murchison Shire were chosen as co-hosting locations for many scientific and technical reasons, from the atmospherics above the sites, through to the radio quietness, which comes from being some of the most remote locations on Earth.

 The SKA will be developed over a phased timeline.
-Pre-construction development started in 2012 and will last until the latter half of this decade, involving the detailed design, implementation, R&D work, and contract preparation needed to bring the SKA’s first phase to construction readiness.
-The SKA will start conducting science observations in the mid-2020s with a partial array.
+Pre-construction development started in 2012, involving the detailed design, implementation, R&D work, and contract preparation needed to bring the SKA’s first phase to construction readiness.
+Construction work is likely to start in 2021.
+The SKA will begin conducting science observations in the mid-2020s with a partial array.